scottoffen/pipeforge/docs/docs/pipeline-steps.md

 :::

-### Environment-Specific Steps
+### Adding a Step Filter

-You can limit which environments a step will be registered in by adding the `Environment` parameter to the `PipelineStep` attribute.
-This is useful to add steps that will only run in Development environments.
+You can limit when a step will be registered in by adding the `Filter` parameter to the `PipelineStep` attribute.
+This is useful to add steps that will only be registered when the `Development` filter is applied.

 ```csharp title="Step2.cs"
 [PipelineStep(2, "Development")]